lientruong/sample-laravel/README.md

 ## Multi-tenant development and example

-Multi-tenancy allows the same codebase to serve both a central application that is common to all users and a tenant application specifically for each user or group of users.
+Multi-tenancy allows a single instance of the codebase to serve multiple customers who shares the same application but different database and data.
 This sample application utilizes the stancl/tenancy package as the foundation and is by no means complete as there are still some architectural issues that needs to be resolved.
 Tenants are configured in this sample project to resolve by subdomains and the sample tenant can be accessed [test.localhost](http://test.localhost).